jpoll962/Fundamentals-of-Numerical-Analysis/hw_toc/Tasksheet_03/Tasksheet_03.md

 |  17  | 1.0000000000000001e-15 | 2.7755575615628912e+14 | 2.7755575615628872e+14 |
 |  18  | 9.9999999999999998e-17 | 0.0000000000000000e+00 | 4.1614683654714241e-01 |

+The Second-Order Accuracy is easiest identified after the h=0.5, so we shall see with h=1e-01 to h=1e-02, the error goes from appr.
+0.415800 to appr.
+0.4161434.
+If the approximation is second-order accurate, then the refinement by a degree of 10, like shown, will result in an error reduction by the factor of 10^2 (100).

+( (0.4161434)/(0.415800) ) * 100 = appr.
+100. Proven.

 ### Task 2:

 It is noticeable that the second derivative approximation is second order accurate due to the greater slope.
 From the log-log plot of the error shown in Task 1, it is apparent that the approximation begins to fail due to precision around the 8th iteration.
 C++ had difficulties (with no fix I could find) when it came to raising 10 to the power of -6, -7, -11, -13, and -17.
 Using pow(x,y) vs. typing it in directly did not help.

-The log-log plot graph code is included in the Tasksheet_03 subdirectory to produce the graph.
+The log-log plot graph is included in the Tasksheet_03 subdirectory to produce the graph.
 The code is in Python.
-I could not find a way to do it using C++.

 ### Task 3: